-"This is the chok (statute) of the Torah, which Hashem commanded, saying, 'Speak to Bnei Yisrael, and they shall take a completely red cow, without a blemish and that had no yoke laid upon it."
+"This is the statute of the Torah, which Hashem commanded, saying, 'Speak to Children of Israel, and they shall take to you a completely red cow, without a blemish and that had no yoke laid upon it.'"
 (19:2)

 When introducing the laws of Parah Adumah (red heifer) that purify those who are contaminated, the Torah uses the phrase "This is the state of the Torah..."
 (19:2).
 Would it not make more sense to introduce these laws more specifically as those of the Parah Adumah?